Intellia Therapeutics Announces Second Quarter 2020 Financial Results

 - R&D Expenses: Research and development expenses increased by

-- G&A Expenses: General and administrative expenses increased by
+- G&A Expenses: General and administrative expenses decreased by

 - Net Loss: The Company’s net loss was

-Intellia expects that its cash, cash equivalents, marketable securities and proceeds due from the ATM offerings as of
+Intellia expects that its cash, cash equivalents and marketable securities as of

 The Company will discuss these results on a conference call today,